 Primary educators: Managing trauma in the classroom

-This module will increase participants’ knowledge of physical, emotional and behavioural indicators of trauma and also parental /caregiver factors that may place a child at risk of harm.
+Tailored for educators of kindergarten to year 6, this module will increase your knowledge of physical, emotional and behavioural indicators of trauma and also parental /caregiver factors that may place a child at risk of harm.
 Short and long term effects are explored along with classroom management strategies for working with children experiencing trauma symptoms.

 Teachers will also gain an understanding of how trauma presents differently for each child and how trauma can effect brain development and a child’s attachment style.